directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 Her mirrored aviator sunglasses add a stylish touch. <br/>
 What's particularly interesting is her choice of shopping bags. <br/>
 She's carrying a light blue one that's identical to the bag her blonde haired mother on the left is holding. <br/>
-Along with that, she has another bag with a geometric pattern that is similar to her mother's shopping bag. <br/>
+In addition, she has another bag with a geometric pattern, which also resembles her mother’s bag.<br/>
-Both bags are casually hanging over her right shoulder as she smiles at the camera.<br/>
+Both bags are casually slung over her right shoulder as she smiles at the camera.<br/>
-The matching bags are quite intriguing.<br/>
-It looks like they may have shopped at the same boutique.<br/>
+The matching bags are intriguing; it seems they may have shopped at the same boutique.<br/>
 <br/>
-(125 words)
+(120 words)
 {{</card>}}